-The World Bank Group collaborates with multiple partners to promote sustainable mobility around the world and is helping to create the conditions that attract investors.
-This includes support for building a conducive and competitive business environment, providing supply-chain support and innovative financing for infrastructure projects and emerging technologies such as electric vehicles, automated self-driving vehicles, and ride-sharing platforms.
+Meeting our current and future global transport needs will entail significant investment from both public and private sectors over the coming decade.
+The World Bank Group is helping to create the conditions that attract investors, collaborating with multiple partners to promote sustainable mobility around the world.
+This includes support for building a conducive and competitive business environment, providing supply-chain support and innovative financing for infrastructure projects and emerging technologies such as electric vehicles (EV), automated self-driving vehicles, and ride-sharing platforms.

-- The entire transport sector now accounts for approximately 23% of CO2 emissions from the burning of fossil fuels (representing 15% of total GHG emissions).
-Under a “business as usual” scenario, the share of transport in fossil fuel CO2 emissions could rise to 33% by 2050.
+- The entire transport sector now accounts for approximately 23% of energy-related CO2 emissions (representing 15% of total GHG emissions).
+Under a “business as usual” scenario, the share of transport in energy CO2 emissions are expected to grow by 40% between 2013-2040.

-- The Paris Agreement targets require reducing transport-related emissions from the current 7.7 Gt (gigatons) CO2 equivalent to reach a goal of 2–3 Gt CO2 by 2050.
+- Meeting targets set under the Paris Agreement will require more than halving transport-related emissions by 2050: from the current 7.7 Gt CO2e to 2–3 Gt CO2e.

-- From July 2016-June 2017 the World Bank invested $4.9 billion in sustainable transport in 32 countries – and this includes $1.2 billion for transport mitigation and $500 million for adaptation.
+- From July 2017-June 2018 the World Bank invested $3.5 billion in sustainable transport in 27 countries –this includes $771 million for mitigation and $1.4 billion for adaptation.